 That record stood until 1947, Bud Wilkinson's first year as head coach, when the Sooners and Kansas tied, 13-13, and the crowd went 34,547.
 In 1948, when Missouri invaded, practically the whole state stormed Owen Field to see the first of the young Minnesotan's many brilliant Sooner teams and 39,297 were counted, including standees.

-In 1957, green grandstand bleachers were added to the south end of the field, enabling the stadium to hold 61,826 fans.
-Oklahoma's famed Sooner Schooner first rolled across Owen Field during the 1964 season.
+The changes produced 7,000 new ringside seats and brought capacity to 55,000.
+The north end of the stadium also was enclosed.
+In 1957, green grandstand bleachers were added to the south end of the field, enabling the stadium to hold 61,836 fans.

-In time for the 1975 season, an upper deck and new press box were constructed on the west side of the stadium.
-Another 8,436 seats were added at a cost of $5.7 million.
-Capacity for that year's National Championship season was 71,187.
+Eighteen years later came the addition of the upper deck and new press box.
+Another 8,436 seats were added at a cost of $5,726,345.
+Capacity for the 1975 National Championship season was 71,187.

-Before the 1980 season, the old green bleachers in the south end zone were replaced with a permanent facility which boosted capacity to 75,004.
+Before the 1980 season, the old green bleachers were replaced with the new south end zone facility.
 In addition to improved seating, the complex included coaches' offices, the weight room, meeting rooms, a training room, the equipment room and two locker rooms.
+The addition brought the stadium capacity to 75,004.

 The Barry Switzer Center, named after the former OU head football coach, opened in April, 1999.
 That complex includes a sports medicine facility with the latest equipment and technology to better accommodate OU's student-athletes; the Robin Siegfried and Family Strength and Conditioning Facility, which will accommodate more than 400 athletes; new locker rooms; new coaches offices; the Anderson All-American Plaza and the OU Touchdown Club Legends Lobby.

 In 2002, OU enacted plans to upgrade the entire stadium through four phases.
-Phase I replaced all stadium seating; expanded and renovated the north end athletics offices and Prentice Gautt Academic Center; expanded the stadium with the east side suites and upper deck (total: $75 million).
+Phase I replaced all stadium seating; expanded and renovated the north end athletics offices and Prentice Gautt Academic Center; expanded the stadium with the east side suites and upper deck .

-Phase II included a second level of suites on the east side, renovation and expansion of the Santee Lounge and club seats;, fan amenities on the east concourse; and expansion and improvements to the team meeting rooms in the Switzer Center (total:$ 9 million).
+Phase II included a second level of suites on the east side, renovation and expansion of the Santee Lounge and club seats;, fan amenities on the east concourse; and expansion and improvements to the team meeting rooms in the Switzer Center.

-Phase III included fan amenities on the west side, expansion and improvements to the coaches' offices and Legends Lobby of the Switzer Center (total: $12 million).
+Phase III included fan amenities on the west side, expansion and improvements to the coaches' offices and Legends Lobby of the Switzer Center.
 All phases included improvements to disability accessibility to the stadium and support facilities.

-Today, Gaylord Family - Oklahoma Memorial Stadium is one of America's most recognized college football cathedrals.
-Situated on the east side of the Norman campus, this historical facility is the largest sports arena in the state and ranks among the 15 largest on-campus facilities in the nation.
+Gaylord Family – Oklahoma Memorial Stadium is one of America's most recognized college football cathedrals.
+Situated on the east side of the Norman campus, this historical facility is the largest sports arena in the state and, following its recent expansion, now ranks among the 15 largest on-campus facilities in the nation.

-A record crowd of 85,709 -- the largest crowd to witness a football game in the state of Oklahoma -- jammed the stadium on November 5, 2011 to watch Coach Bob Stoops' Sooners beat Texas A&M, 41-25.
+A record crowd of 88,308 -- the largest crowd to witness a football game in the state of Oklahoma -- jammed the stadium on November 11, 2017 to watch Coach Lincoln Riley's Sooners beat TCU, 38-20.

 The original University football field (1) was located on the prairie north of the present Holmberg Hall.
 OU's first game in 1895 was played there against the Oklahoma City Town Team.
 Later Oklahoma teams played about 100 yards east of the first field at a spot also unnamed (2).
 Both of these early fields consisted solely of a smooth wire fence stretched along both sidelines.